nguyenquanltdd/Sky-loyalty-framework/doc/cookbook/create_a_new_api_endpoint.rst

 Then we have an action in our controller ``indexAction`` that takes HTTP request as an argument and return a json response.

-Now, when we have a new controller, the last thing is to do is register it in the framework.
+Now, when we have a new controller, the last thing to do is register it in the framework.
 To do that, add a follow line in ``app/config/routing.yml``

 .. code-block:: yaml